rogervinas/top-5-server-side-kotlin-frameworks-2022/README.md

 ### GreetingApplication

-We need a main application to put it all together:
+We need to create a main application:
 ```kotlin
 @SpringBootApplication
 class GreetingApplication